 I'd be interested to see a measurement of this.
 Personally I find CamelCase words just as easy to read as "normal", and so does everyone I've asked.
 It would be an interesting study to see what the distribution is of reading slow-down rates against percentage of people.
 Does anyone have an honours, honours Masters or Ph.D. student looking for a project in the psychology of programming?

-I, too, am quite skeptical about the claim that CamelCase
+I, too, am quite sceptical about the claim that CamelCase

 reduces reading speed, if only because I recall some studies that suggested the reading process is actually based on recognizing the shapes of words.
 If true, then CamelCase

 could improve the speed since the shapes are definitely more distinct. -- HansWobbe